Using Service Map solution in Azure

 The Process Summary pane provides additional information about the process’s connectivity, including its bound ports, inbound and outbound connections, and failed connections.

-Service Map integrates with Operations Management Suite Alerts to show fired alerts for the selected server in the selected time range.
+Service Map integrates with Alerts in Log Analytics to show fired alerts for the selected server in the selected time range.
 The server displays an icon if there are current alerts, and the Machine Alerts pane lists the alerts.

 To enable Service Map to display relevant alerts, create an alert rule that fires for a specific computer.
 To create proper alerts: